Vendicated/Vencord/README.md

 - OnePingPerDM by ProffDea
 - PlatformSpoofer by Drag
 - PurgeMessages by bhop and nyx
-- QuestCompleter by HappyEnderman, SerStars, thororen
+- QuestCompleter by HappyEnderman, SerStars (maintained by thororen)
 - QuestionMarkReplacement by nyx
 - Quoter by Samwich
 - RepeatMessage by Tolgchu